Solo Travel in The Faroe Islands

 For festival GatGs, visit the Faroe Islands in the summer and you can join the locals at the music festival in Klaksvik, one of the things to do in Klaksvik for music lovers.
 See G Festival for more details.

 If you’re outside the EU you can take advantage of the tax free shopping on your holidays to Faroe Islands, and get 15% back when you leave the Faroe Islands.

 The pilot whale season is between July – August so look at avoiding if you don’t want to see any whales harmed.

 The weather is very changeable so ensure you take a fleece and a rain jacket on your Faroe Islands holiday.
 Check the weather if you’re going to hike as the mist can soon come in.
 Take a mobile phone, compass and a map to be on the safe side.
 Check here for the best hikes Faroe Islands.

 Where To Stay in the Faroe Islands

 If you are unsure where to stay Faroe Islands, you’ll find a few hotels in the Faroe Islands with the majority in the capital, as well as an apartment in Miovagur.
-Camping is an option for accommodation here but you may prefer to stay in a local guesthouse or B&B for a more personal touch.
+Camping is an option for accommodation Faroe Islands but you may prefer to stay in a local guesthouse or Faroe Islands b&b for a more personal touch.
 To find a Faroe Island hostel is also a challenge as there aren't many on the island.

-To meet locals consider Airbnb which connects you to unique travel experiences and isn’t just limited to staying in a local’s spare room.
-Save $20 off your first stay with this Airbnb link.
-If the hotels are out of your price range, you could try Couchsurfing instead.
+To meet locals consider Airbnb Faroe Islands, which connects you to unique travel experiences and isn’t just limited to staying in a local’s spare room.
+If Faroe Islands hotels are out of your price range, you could try Couchsurfing instead.

-All of the accommodations below have been recommended by solo female travellers from our Girls about the Globe community and come with a Solo Female Friendly endorsement.
+All of the Faroe Islands accommodation below have been recommended by solo female travellers from our Girls about the Globe community and come with a Solo Female Friendly endorsement.
 For all other accommodation and hotels in Faroe Islands click the link below.